Lillelid murders: Plea bargain and sentencing hearing

 During the sentencing hearing, Cornett said her first attorney coached her to say she was the "Daughter of Satan".
 District Attorney Berkeley Bell considered the Satanic angle a distraction (although he utilized occult experts during his investigation) and was relieved when Cornett's first attorney was replaced by the presiding judge.
 References were made by witnesses and prosecutors at trial to rumors that the six were involved with occultism and Satanism; however, no evidence of such involvement was presented.
 This omission was cited in Cornett's unsuccessful 2002 appeal of her conviction.

 Bell has said in interviews that Bryant was the only one he could prove was a shooter, but he felt it wouldn't be just unless he convicted all six of murder.
 Therefore, before jury selection was completed, a plea bargain was drawn up in which the death penalty was taken off the table if the six pleaded guilty to first-degree murder.
 However, Bell stipulated that all six defendants had to accept the deal and do so within a very short time period, or the death penalty would be pursued.
 Howell has stated for the record that she "wanted to fight it in court, even though I was not subject to the death penalty.
 But they were threatening to kill everyone if I didn't sign it.
 So I just caved in to the pressure."

-All six defendants signed, and in March 1998, they were convicted of felony murder as participants in a felony kidnapping and carjacking that resulted in three murders (three life sentences each) and attempted murder (25 years each).
-Each received three life sentences, one for each murder, and an additional 25 years for the attempted murder of Peter.
+All six defendants signed, and in March 1998, they were convicted of felony murder as participants in a felony kidnapping and carjacking that resulted in three murders and an attempted murder; each received three life sentences, one for each murder, and an additional 25 years for the attempted murder of Peter.
 The six youths were sentenced to life in prison with no possibility of parole.
 The judge applied the same aggravated circumstances for all.
 However, it was not determined which of them had the main blame for the killings.
 Court testimony by the other defendants was that the youngest, Bryant, had fired the shots, but the judge opined that another undetermined member of the group might also have done so.

 Bryant admitted to Officer Deb Mackey in Arizona that he had shot Vidar.
 However, Mackey's testimony was not allowed, as Bryant had not been read his rights before he made the admission.
 He later changed his story, saying Mullins and Risner did the shooting.